5 Tips for Being a Sustainable Beach Goer

 Don’t dive headfirst into the surf until you know how deep the water is.
 It could save your neck!

 With so many gorgeous Corpus Christi beaches, we want to ensure they stay that way for many many many years!
-Be conscious of the impact your visit to the beach might have and take the steps to be a more responsible beach goer.
+Be conscious of the impact your visit to the beach might have and take the steps to be a more sustainable beach goer.